 While some people like driving around to save a couple of cents on petrol, finding a good retailer with no discounts or at least a discounted rate that doesn’t disappear after 12 or 24 months, means you won’t see your bill jump 50% if you miss a bill payment.

-So if you’re tired of the discount merry-go-round, select Ongoing Discounts in our plan comparison and look at the plans available that will go the distance.
+So if you’re tired of the discount merry-go-round, select Ongoing Discounts in our electricity plan comparison and take a closer look at plans that will go the distance.